No, not the little red "x" that means a picture link is broken. Nothing to do with the Permanent Red Link Club, either.

 The Scarlet Letter is an 1850 romance written by 19th-century American author Nathaniel Hawthorne.
 Among its adaptations, there are a silent movie in 1926 with Lillian Gish, and a 1995 film with Demi Moore cast as Hester.

 It's 17th-century Puritan Massachusetts.
 Life is difficult to eke out in a strange and hostile New World.
 Among a community that adheres to a strict faith, Hester Prynne, a young Englishwoman sent to the colonies ahead of her much older husband (whose whereabouts are unknown), has had a child out of wedlock.
 Released from prison two months after the shameful birth, she refuses to disclose the name of the child's father.
-As punishment, the Puritans sentence her to wear a scarlet letter on her breast: A, for adulteress, while standing on a scaffold in the town square for one hour.
-After the hour is up, however, Hester continues to wear the scarlet letter and chooses to live a kind of hermetic existence on the fringe of the community, long after the rest of the townspeople have come to admire her and are prepared to welcome her back into the community.
+As punishment, the Puritans sentence her to wear a scarlet letter A (for adulteress) on her breast, while standing on a scaffold in the town square for three hours.
+After the time is up, Hester continues to wear the scarlet letter and chooses to live a kind of hermetic existence on the fringe of the community, long after the rest of the townspeople have come to admire her and are prepared to welcome her back into the community.

 Tormented by her own guilt far more than by any public shame, Hester raises Pearl, the child of her love affair.
 Throughout the book, we receive hints that Pearl may not be entirely human.
 Her demonic leanings do not go unnoticed by Hester, nor by the community at large.